Viewing platform, created as part of a series of constructions for ‘Structures on the Edge’ along the Lincolnshire coast. https://twitter.com/SOTE_UK

 Shrine

-Lincolnshire has a high death rate on the roads.
-People drive fast and recklessly here along straight roads with hidden dips and deceptive curves.
 Motorcyclists, attracted by the open roads, are particularly at risk, especially on bank holidays, as they head for the coast or race days at Cadwell Park.
 Roadside shrines are everywhere and persist for years.
-This one has a real sense of permanence with a crucifix and water bottles for the flowers screwed to a tree, as well as false flowers, creating a throwback to Pagan times.
+This one has a real sense of permanence with a crucifix and water bottles for the flowers screwed to a tree, as well as false flowers, possibly creating a throwback to Pagan times.

 Private – KEEP OUT